sara-nl/griddocs/source/Pages/Advanced/storage_clients/fts.rst

 The ``fts-transfer-submit`` command submits transfer-jobs by specifying the source and destination file location.
 The file location can be a :abbr:`SURL (Storage URL)`, :abbr:`TURL (Transport URL)` or HTTPS link.
-For efficient usage of the service, it is preferred that the source and destination endpoints are GridFTP or :abbr:`SRM (Storage Resource Manager)` servers.
+For efficient usage of the service, it is preferred that the source and destination endpoints are GridFTP servers.

 The output of the submit command is a *unique ID* that can be used for tracing the transfer status.